vedant-bade/FastAPI-based-California-House-Price-Prediction-API/README.md

 The project is about house price prediction based on the neighbourhood features in California.
 A FastAPI application that predicts house prices using a trained Random Forest Regressor.

+The trained model ('house_model.joblib') is not included because it exceeds GitHub's 100 MB file size limit.

+To regenerate the model:

+1. Open 'train.py'
+2. Run it
+3. 'house_model.joblib' will be created automatically.

 # Features

 - Single Prediction